leo91000/graphile_worker_rs/docs/adr/0002-upstream-018-sync.md

 Defaults and raw SQLx executors remain unchanged; configure a fresh pool before use, since SQLx can reuse statements previously cached by other callers.

-A PostgreSQL 14/15/16/17/18 test matrix is prepared following upstream, but the existing OAuth connection cannot push workflow changes.
-The matrix patch is preserved separately; the library-port branch retains PostgreSQL 18 CI.
-Node version and Jest OS matrices do not transfer to Rust; existing Rust binary targets and driver coverage remain in place.
-See the audit ledger for the precise blocker and unblock condition.
+The Test workflow covers PostgreSQL 14, 15, 16, 17 and 18, matching the actual
+upstream matrix.
+Matrix execution is limited to two concurrent jobs and keeps fail-fast disabled, so every database version reports a result.
+Existing Rust test and documentation-test commands and driver coverage remain unchanged.
+Node version and Jest OS matrices do not transfer to Rust.
+PostgreSQL 12 remains the documented minimum; the audit separately exercised its migration and recovery regressions without raising that minimum.

 ## Replaced jobs and Rust recovery